lizafloyd/express-authentication-boilerplate/README.md

 # Express Authentication Boilerplate
-This is a simple authentication boilerplate made with NodeJS using Express and MongoDB.
-This application allows you to make a POST request to either a sign-in or sign-up endpoint allowing you to register, and re-auth with the service.
-Both endpoints return a JSON Web Token (JWT).
+Basic user authentication boilerplate made with NodeJS using Express and MongoDB.
+This application allows you to make a POST request to either a signin or signup endpoint allowing you to register, and re-authenticate.
+Both endpoints return a [JSON Web Token (JWT)](https://jwt.io/) which can be used in a Front-End application.

 ## Getting Started
 This application can be installed via npm by running `npm install`.
-You'll need to also install MongoDB for the database hich will hold your users.
-With both installed run `mongod` first followed by `node index.js` to start the server.
-By default the server runs on port `3090`.
+You'll need to also install [MongoDB](https://www.mongodb.com/) for the database which will store your users.
+With both installed run `mongod` first followed by `node index.js` to start the server on port `3090`.

 If you get a permissions error related to the `/data/db` directory it may be neccersary to run the command listed [here](data/db/README.md).

-For security purposes you'll also want to adjust the secret value found within `config.js`.
-Leaving it as its default value is highly unrecommended.
+For security purposes you'll also need to adjust the secret value found within `config.js`.
+Leaving it as its default value is **highly unrecommended**.

 ## Endpoints
 There's two POST endpoints that are provided.